Do you know how many satchels for a sheet metal door is enough? If not, then you shouldn’t skip this post.

+So, how many satchels for a sheet metal door is enough to damage it?
 A satchel is a beancan grenade-based small explosive weapon.
 You can use it to demolish wood and sheet metal doors in the Rust Game to raid a player’s house.
 Four satchel charges are required to demolish a sheet metal door.

 In Rust, players must gather or even steal resources to improve their chances of survival.
 Players must also deal with various challenges, such as thirst, hunger, and life-threatening events.

 You can create satchel charges with a few items, the most essential of which are beancan grenades, as part of the game’s crafting system.